jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![US-VMT-per-capita](/img\diagrams\US-VMT-per-capita.png)
 _You'll never hear this stat on CNBC, but it means so much wasted times and money.
 It's a number we'll be talking much about in the Internet Age._

 ## Covid-19 Shows We Can Still Evolve

-Just a quick rant.
-For years I argued for far more telecommuting and remote work.
-I did it for a year while going to night classes at university and it was awesome.
-Yet in university transportation classes, several workplaces, and in society as a whole, working from home was a novelty.
+Like many people, especially office workers, I loved the idea of remote work.
+I telecommited for a year while going to night classes at university and it was awesome.
+Yet in university transportation classes, several workplaces, and in society as a whole, working from home, or better to say not being forced to drive to a far away office and working where you think is best, was a novelty.

 Despite using great facts, figures, and [books](https://basecamp.com/books/remote) to explain why savings a two hour daily commute is a good thing, I was always told it doesn't matter because "managers don't like it".

 Now with the coronavirus, within a few weeks every university, workplace, and bureucracy is scrambling to distribute their workers with home offices.
-See how easily our civlization can adapt when we decide to.
+Although it's sad it took a pandemic to open up our minds, it's nice to see how easily our civlization can adapt when we decide to.

-This stay home trend will show the difference between gatekeepers and antagonists.
+This recent surge in working from home will reveal the difference between gatekeepers and antagonists.
 It was simply out of habit managers so often said no to telecommuting.
 Physical oversight was a cultural expectation left over from the Industrial Age.
-Once a pandemic came, most everyone responded by (finally) concentrating on real-world problem solving (getting work done faster and cheaper) instead of following managerial self-interest.

 Now, we'll see which managers and executives are the real Darth Blockbusters when the Covid-19 crisis ends.

-Will the business and bureaucratic leaders use their authority to keep the workers happy and decide where they want to work.
-Or will the antagnists return again, and worry about justifying their managerial jobs?
+Will the business and bureaucratic leaders use their authority to keep the workers happy.
+Or will they return to antagonizing the Internet Age?

 I don't mean every single person should be a remote worker.
-But the decision on who is, and isn't, should be based on their work effectiveness, not on a the whims of a few managers.
+But the decision on who is, and isn't, should be based on their effectiveness, not on a the whims of a few managers.

+I've always found it funny when people respond that workers need constant physical oversight.
+Of course we should all be accountable for our work, but software does that better than any person can.
+Who monitors Wikipedia writers, or Door Dash drivers?
+And, if workers can't be trusted, what makes a manager so trustable?

-Funny to note, by my back of the envelope math, road congestion is gone, air pollution is improved, and car accidents are far lower.
+Funny to note, by my back of the envelope math, this pandemic is actually improving long held problems: road congestion is gone, air pollution is improved, car accidents are far lower.
 These are great improvements!
-The question to me is, why are we letting a few managers and executives decide how our society functions?
+The question is, how have a few managers and executives held these upgrades from our society?

 Because we let them control the rulebook.